Earth Notes: On IoT Sensor Set Selection for Launchpad (2015)Updated 2022-09-19.

 May need multiple sensors per room/space.
 Cheap sensors mean more can be deployed in case of doubt.
 Deal with gradients of various parameters across spaces, eg temp, RH%.
 Though will always be extremes such as 30°C under desk with many PCs, 15°C above desk directly under an aircon vent!

-May want to (say) initially deploy 100 sensors, then whittle down to 20 representative, which may imply mobile or temporary sensors with tracking and integrity issues.
+May want to (say) initially deploy 100 sensors, then whittle down to 20 representative.
+That may imply mobile or temporary sensors with tracking and integrity issues.

-May also wish to incoroprate sensor outputs from (staff) mobile phones, if data issues can be dealt with properly. eg using BuggyAir-style sensors talking to the user's phone and/or Bluetooth Smart or WiFi access points, with one or the other doing data transfer and location.
+May also wish to incorporate sensor outputs from (staff) mobile phones.
+(If data issues can be dealt with properly.)
+Eg using BuggyAir-style sensors talking to the user's phone and/or Bluetooth Smart or WiFi access points, with one or the other doing data transfer and location.

 # D14: Sensors and internals # ## Essential [core] ## - Temperature - Light - Humidity ## Use case specific ## ### Hotels + social housing ### - Occupancy indication, e.g. CO2 [core] ### Hotels, social housing and office ### - Environment quality: - Air: particulates, NOX, CO, CO2 - Noise - Airflow ### Industrial ### - Movement sensor to detect when the device is moved ## Device management ## A number of feeds that represent internal system status rather than actual sensors are useful for device management: - Battery level [core] - Quality of communication link ## Other possible internals ## - Capacitor to give the device a few seconds of life when batteries are removed (enough time to record battery removal before shutting down)

-Note in particular the use of a motion sensor to detect/deter tampering, or, for example, moving a sensor from a failing fridge to a working one to cover up problems.
+Note in particular the use of a motion sensor to detect/deter tampering.
+Or, for example, moving a sensor from a failing fridge to a working one to cover up problems.
 Forwarded from D16 Security.
-See for example the MC3600 series: mCube Introduces Accelerometers Optimized for the ‘Internet of Moving Things’... which may also be good for things get moved that shouldn't, drawing 0.6uA and is 2mm on a side, PCB mount.
+See for example the MC3600 series: mCube Introduces Accelerometers Optimized for the 'Internet of Moving Things'... which may also be good for things get moved that should not, drawing 0.6uA and is 2mm on a side, PCB mount.